GREsau/schemars/docs/2-implementing.md

 fn schema_name() -> String;
 ```

 This function returns the name of the type's schema, which frequently is just the name of the type itself.
-The schema name is used as the title for root schemas, and the key within the root's `definitions` property for subschemas.
+The schema name is used as the title for root schemas, and the key within the root's `$defs` property for subschemas.

 If two types return the same `schema_name`, then Schemars will consider them identical types.
 Because of this, if a type takes any generic type parameters, then its schema name should depend on the type arguments.
 For example, the imlementation of this function for `Vec<T> where T: JsonSchema` is:
 ```rust